AdaCore/gnatcoll-core/README.md

 * `BUILD`: control the build options: `PROD` (default) or `DEBUG`

-* `PROCESSORS` : parallel compilation (default is 0, which uses all available cores)
+* `PROCESSORS`: parallel compilation (default is 0, which uses all available cores)

 * `TARGET`: for cross-compilation, auto-detected for native platforms

 * `SOURCE_DIR`: for out-of-tree build

-* `INTEGRATED`: treat prefix as compiler installation (yes/no) this is so that installed gnatcoll project can later be referenced as predefined project of this compiler; this adds a normalized target subdir to prefix default is "no"
+* `INTEGRATED`: if `yes` (default is `no`), consider that `prefix` is where the toolchain is installed and install GNATcoll in a target-dependent subdirectory.
+This makes it possible to install GNATcoll multiple times for the various compilers in the same prefix.
+Enable this only for cross compilers.

 Module-specific: